balderdashy/sails-docs/concepts/Security/XSS.md

 ##### When exposing view locals to client-side JavaScript...

-Use the `exposeLocalsToBrowser` helper to safely expose some or all of your view locals to client-side JavaScript:
+Use the `exposeLocalsToBrowser` partial to safely expose some or all of your view locals to client-side JavaScript:

 ```html
 <%- exposeLocalsToBrowser(); %>